ErnieTech101/FreqScanR/README.md

 Stop scanning
     Click the “Stop” button to stop scanning.
 Note that this action does not terminate the program and the list remains displayed.

-NOTE!
-If you change the dwell time in the delay pulldown, be sure to then click on the frequency list box to take the focus off of the delay.
+__If you change the dwell time in the delay pulldown, be sure to then click on the frequency listbox (tree control) to take the focus off of the delay.
 This is a known issue and may be fixed in the next revision.
 If you don't the program may not scan through the list.
-Just select a new delay number, click on the listbox and try again.
+Just select a new delay number, click on the listbox and try again.__
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Formating the radio .cfg and frequency list .csv files -